Top 10 Industries Using Virtual Assistants in 2026 (With Use Cases & Stats)

 In IT and consulting, VAs handle:

-- LinkedIn and brand ops
+• LinkedIn outreach and brand operations

 Every hour a senior developer or consultant spends on admin is expensive.
 VAs remove that drag.